Soho Cocktail Bar

-Old Compton Brasserie is an all day dining and cocktail bar in Soho with gorgeous interiors.
+Old Compton Brasserie is an all day dining and Soho cocktail bar with gorgeous interiors.
 It certainly has a grand feel to it with a split level mezzanine brought alive with bespoke artwork from local street artists and neon light installations.

 The story behind the cocktails